 Going back to basics

 Core moral values of hope, honesty, hard work, faith, fortitude, perseverance, self-control, self-worth and diligence echo throughout this letter.
 Parents must continue to uphold these important standards for their children.
-The standards must remain and we must not compromise on the values that have helped us to build this nation.
-For a deviation from these principles will only destroy the work of our ancestors and render in vain the labor of our past heroes.
+The standards must remain, and we must not compromise on the values that have helped us to build this nation.
+A deviation from these principles will only destroy the work of our ancestors and render in vain the labor of our past heroes.

-The Bahamas will be a better place if and when the majority of our parents have the sentiments expressed in this letter and our teachers have the courage to follow through on the same.
-We wish all of our school students and teachers a successful 2013-2014 school year and pray God’s blessings upon our children, parents, teachers and The Bahamas.
+The Bahamas will be a better place when most of our parents have the sentiments expressed in this letter and our teachers have the courage to follow through on the same.
+We wish all our school students and teachers a successful 2018/2019 school year and pray God’s blessings upon our children, parents, teachers and The Bahamas.